This post may contain affiliate links. Read my disclosure policy.

-- Old fashioned rolled oats are recommended for overnight oatmeal, and not instant oats.
+- What kind of oats to use: Old fashioned rolled oats are recommended for overnight oatmeal, and not instant oats.

-- Some people may prefer just a hint of pumpkin pie spice, but others may want to add a bit more, which is why there is a range listed in the recipe.
+- Adjust the spices: Some people may prefer just a hint of pumpkin pie spice, but others may want to add a bit more, which is why there is a range listed in the recipe.

-- If you like a little texture, you can top your overnight oats with a few cacao nibs or mini chips or pepitas.
+- Topping ideas: If you like a little texture, you can top your overnight oats with a few cacao nibs or mini chips or pepitas.
 Chocolate and pumpkin is a surprisingly delicious combination.

-- Overnight oats are the perfect meal prep breakfast.
+- Make it ahead: Overnight oats are the perfect meal prep breakfast.
 Make it in a mason jar and keep it in the fridge for several days.